Why study this course

 - the opportunity to satisfy the full educational requirements to become a Chartered Engineer if you choose an MEng course

-- the opportunity to study abroad at a partner institution for one semester if you choose the relevant MEng (International) degree option.
+- the opportunity to follow a sandwich year in industry is also available if you choose the relevant five-year MEng degree option.

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows: